Grillinsky/Grillinsky/README.md

 - 👋 Hi, I’m @Grillinsky
-- 👀 I’m interested in JavaScript, React, Flutter, Swift, UX, UI, Machine Learning, Augmented Reality, Electrification of transportation, and moving the world to a Cabon-Zero Future
+- 👀 I’m interested in JavaScript, React, Flutter, Swift, UX, UI, Machine Learning, Augmented Reality, Electric transportation, and moving the world to a Cabon-Zero Future
 - 🌱 I’m currently learning HTML, CSS & JavaScript
 - 💞️ I’m looking to collaborate on Front-End Developing
 - 📫 How to reach me ...